Colonial Pipeline partially resumes as Nicholas brings rains, wind | Headlines

 - United States

-More than 40% of the U.S. Gulf of Mexico's oil and gas output remained offline on Monday, two weeks after Ida slammed into the Louisiana coast, according to offshore regulator Bureau of Safety and Environmental Enforcement (BSEE).
+About 720,000 barrels per day (bpd) of crude production and 1.075 billion cubic feet per day of gas were offline, while 39 production platforms continued to be evacuated.
+Nicholas, which made landfall in Texas on Monday, is set to reach Louisiana on Wednesday, bringing more floods and heavy rains to the Gulf's oil facilities.
 Shell said it was ready to restart production at its offshore Perdido platform once power is restored to a receiving facility.
 The company had no plans to return staff to the offshore facility on Tuesday.

 Some 14 inches of rain fell in Galveston while Houston got almost six inches overnight and into the morning, the National Weather Service reported.
 Nicholas, which landed in Texas, had a much less pronounced effect than Ida on Gulf Coast refining capacity.
 Most Texas refiners were operating on Tuesday.
 Motiva Enterprises' 607,000 barrel-per-day (bpd) Port Arthur, Texas refinery - the largest in the United States - was operating normally as Nicholas was passing over the area on Tuesday morning, said sources familiar with plant operations.

-Royal Dutch Shell Plc's 302,800 bpd joint-venture Deer Park, Texas refinery was also operating normally on Tuesday, as was Exxon's Baytown and Beaumont refineries.
-Texas energy company CenterPoint Energy Inc said on Tuesday that about 400,000 homes and businesses in its Houston-area service territory were without power.
+Royal Dutch Shell Plc's 302,800 bpd joint-venture Deer Park, Texas refinery was also operating normally on Tuesday, as were Exxon's Baytown and Beaumont refineries.
+More than 284,000 homes and businesses in Texas remained without power on Tuesday afternoon as utilities started restoring service faster than Tropical Storm Nicholas caused new outages, according to local utilities.
+That is down from a peak of 529,000 customers out in Texas Tuesday morning.

 Vessel traffic was idled on Tuesday morning at the Houston Ship Channel and the Calcasieu Ship Channel.
 The ports of Houston, Freeport, Galveston and Texas City were open with restrictions, however, according to the U.S. Coast Guard.
 Some shippers expect the restrictions set by Texas and Louisiana ports while Nicholas passes through will add to ongoing import and export delays from Ida.